US immigration 1800s Era, was the decade of a prime influx of people from Europe.

 The Mexican Community did intermix into Tombstone town.
 Arizona Territory had been part of Mexico, and this ethnic group lived there already.
 Many Mexicans got involved in mining.
 Although Mexicans worked alongside white miners, they weren't always treated the same.
 In social circumstances, sometimes they all got along and were part of a group.
 Other times there were strained relations.

 The Mexicans often lived in a specific part of town.
-Referred to as the "Mexican Quarter."
-It covered the block of Fremont south to Allen Street, between 1st and 2nd Streets.
+Referred to as the “Mexican Quarter.”
+It sort-of covered the block of Fremont south to Allen Street, between 1st and 2nd Streets.

-The Mexican Community Got Little News Attention Unless Something Went Wrong
+The Mexican Community Got Little News Attention

 The Chinese population mainly kept to themselves, in their own community.
 Chinatown was contained in a few blocks.
 Almost to Fremont south to Toughnut, from around 1st to 3rd Streets.
 However, there were numerous Chinese immigrants who lived throughout other areas of the Tombstone vicinity.